vladstudio/edna/src/note-help.md

 - pick the same directory

 Please note that that the last written version wins.
 If you switch really quickly between computers, before the directory with notes has been replicated, you might over-write previous content.

 ∞∞∞markdown
+# Exporting notes to a .zip file

+There's no lock in with Edna.

+You can export all the notes to a .zip file.

+Use right-click context menu and `Export notes to zip file` menu.

+We pack all the notes into a .zip file and initiate auto-download as `edna.notes.export-YYYY-MM-DD.zip` file.

+Look in the browser downloads directory.

+∞∞∞markdown
 # Context menu